ChainAgnostic/varsig/common.md

 ## ECDSA

 ECDSA defines a general mechanism over many elliptic curves.
 The ECDSA spec itself does not define a serialization.
-Unless otherwise specified, the raw[^raw] encoding MUST be used: take the two integers of known length ($r$ and $s$, length depends on the curve) and directly concatenate them ($r \|\| s$).
+Unless otherwise specified, the raw[^raw] encoding MUST be used: take the two integers of known length ($r$ and $s$, length depends on the curve) and directly concatenate them ($r \Vert  s$).

 [^raw]: Raw encoding is preferred by the WebCrypto API, JWS, compact JWT, FIDO2, COSE, and so on.